igordejanovic/parglare/docs/index.md

 Oh, and the name is non-generic and unique which make it easy to find on the net. ;)

+The project logo is my take (not very successful) on drawing the Hydra, a creature with multiple heads from the Greek mythology.
+According to the legend, the Hydra had a regeneration feature: for every head chopped off, the Hydra would regrow a couple of new heads.
+This reminds me a lot of GLR parsing ;)

 ## License